TheKrush/TSTableView/README.md

 * The main component introduced is the *TableView* component.
 The rows inside the table view are created programmatically by the data source which creates generates *TableViewCells* when asked.
 * The intended usage of this component is to implement *ITableViewDataSource* with one behavior (the controller), and subclass *TableViewCell* (the view).
 It makes sense to create a prefab of the game object hierarchy containing the *TableViewCell* and instantiate that from the *GetCellForRowInTableView* call.
 Make sure to check for reusable cells before instantiating again.
 * The TableView component assumes a certain hierarchy structure, see the *TableView Template* prefab for details.
+* *TableView* should be placed later than "Default" in Script Execution Order

 ### Missing features ###

 * Currently only vertical tables are supported, with one item per row
 * External scrolling is not yet supported / tested
-* Rows cannot be resized yet.
 * Performance can be better, but is already good enough for thousands of rows.

 ### Contribution guidelines ###